Oil dives 5 percent as worries about Iran talks trump Yemen

 U.S. crude and global benchmark Brent oil spent most of the session in a tight range, down about 2 percent.
 But they fell sharply in late trading.

-On Thursday, oil jumped 5 percent on fears that the conflict in Yemen could disrupt cargoes on the neighboring Bab el-Mandeb Strait, where 3.8 million bpd of crude and oil products flow.
+On Thursday, oil jumped 5 percent on fears that the conflict in Yemen could disrupt cargoes on the neighbouring Bab el-Mandeb Strait, where 3.8 million bpd of crude and oil products flow.

 Yemen's Houthi rebels made broad gains in the country's south and east despite a second day of Saudi-led air strikes meant to check the Iranian-backed militia's efforts to overthrow President Abd-Rabbu Mansour Hadi.